winterwind578/battle-tactics/README.md

 - Code in the `server/` and `core/` directory is licensed under MIT
 - Client code (in the `client/` directory) is licensed under GPL v3
-- Assets in resources/non-commercial are under CC BY-NC 4.0 with OpenFront LLC Commercial Exemption.
-By contributing assets to /non-commercial/, contributors agree that OpenFront LLC may use their contributions for commercial purposes while the contributions remain CC BY-NC 4.0 for all other parties.

 See LICENSE file for more details.